 AWS CloudWatch metrics and logs

-AWS CloudWatch allows to forward metrics and logs to third-party destinations using AWS Data Firehose.
-Uptrace provides compatible HTTP endpoints for AWS Data Firehost so you can monitor your AWS infrastructure with Uptrace.
+AWS CloudWatch allows you to forward metrics and logs to third-party destinations using AWS Data Firehose.
+Uptrace provides compatible HTTP endpoints so you can monitor your AWS infrastructure with Uptrace, an open source APM tool that supports distributed tracing, metrics, and logs.

-CloudWatch Metrics is a monitoring service provided by Amazon Web Services (AWS) that allows you to collect and track metrics from your applications and infrastructure resources in real-time.
+CloudWatch Metrics is a monitoring service provided by Amazon Web Services (AWS) that allows you to collect and track metrics in real-time.
+For developers looking to programmatically interact with CloudWatch Metrics, see our guide to CloudWatch Metrics API.

 1. First, install YACE by downloading a binary file or using Docker/Kubernetes.